-- If the arrangements for patient's privacy during consultation / examination / performing procedures are adequate, then score as fully met. - If privacy arrangements are not available, then score as not met.
+- If the arrangements for patient's privacy during consultation / examination and performing procedures are adequate and ethical requirements are observed, then score as fully met. - If arrangements for privacy are not available or if the ethical requirements are not observed, then score as not met.

-Privacy of the Patient
+Privacy of Patient